 A diminishing of Soul begins in childhood:

-- Many of us suffer the omission of the empathic care and attention we need, and we may even feel untouched by love.
+· Many of us suffer from the lack of loving care and regard that we need, and we may even feel untouched by love.

 Psychotherapy for Soul is about healing such childhood traumas and restoring Soul, to help us find the path towards a more vital, fruitful, abundant, meaningful, and fulfilled life.